raj-mistry-01/Portfolio/README.md

 # Portfolio

-- It is not responsive yet
+- It is not responsive yet so run it locally on your laptop

 ### Credits